-Have you ever looked on Instagram or Pinterest at Bullet Journals?
+Have you ever looked on Instagram or Pinterest at Bullet Journals or searched Pinterest for Bullet Journal Printables?
 I could spend hours on Pinterest and Instagram drooling over pin-worthy layouts and designs.

 Before I found my planner peace with The Happy Planner, I attempted Bullet Journaling.
-Now, why in the world did I ever think I would be able to BuJo with very little artistic ability or with the handwriting of a five-year-old.
+Now, why in the world did I ever think I would be able to BuJo with very little artistic ability or with the handwriting of a five-year-old, I’m not sure.

 Soon after I started my bullet journal journey, I learned that we would never build a strong enough relationship to keep up with each other.
 So sadly, I had to part ways.